jackwatters45/odp-tic-tac-toe/README.md

 # odp-tic-tac-toe

-turn all this bs into functions and shit
+turn all this bs into functions

 organize logic